mars0i/majure/doc/tips.md

 define the `Student` class in *alternativeStudentClasses*.

-Overall, `gen-class` is the most flexible way to create classes in Clojure.
+Overall, `gen-class` is the most flexible way to create classes in Clojure, but it's the most complicated method, as well.
 I used it define `Students`, subclassing `SimState`, and to define `StudentsWithUI`, subclassing `GUIState`.
 I don't think `proxy` can do everything needed for these cases.

+`defrecord` is routinely used in Clojure.  `deftype` provides similar basic functionality.
+Both can be used to define a named class that implements interfaces, but neither can extend another class.
+In my tests with Students, `deftype` was a lot faster than `defrecord` (2X-4X).

+The reason for the speed difference between `defrecord` and `deftype` is interesting.  `defrecord` and `deftype` are equally fast at (immutable) field access, and I see no reason to think they would differ in method invocation speed.
+However, `defrecord` automatically defines some associated functions that `deftype` does not.
+Among other things, `defrecord` defines Java `equals()` and `hashCode()` methods so that they will reflect the *contents* of a record's fields, and not just its bare identity.
+This means, for example, that two distinct records of the same type and the same field contents will be `=` in Clojure, while distinct `deftype` objects with the same contents will not.
+In addition, I believe, computing a hash code or equality for a record is more expensive than for a `deftype` object.
+Some of the MASON data structure objects used in the Students simulation, such as `Continuous2D`, use hashtables.
+I believe that's the reason that `deftype` is so much faster than `defrecord` in Students.
+Since such hashtable lookups are common in MASON, the lesson is that if you need a named class that doesn't extend a class, you have to decide whether you'd rather have the speed of `deftype` or the the additional functionality of `defrecord` (e.g. the ability to initialize new instances from Clojure maps).

 ### Mutable state